 Because the PPRF obligations are issued to fund loans for local projects and are primarily repaid from local revenues pledged to repay those loans, they have not been treated as State obligations for the purposes of this Debt Affordability Study.
-As of August 31, 2021, the NMFA had \$1.29 billion of PPRF bonds outstanding.
+As of January 1, 2023, the NMFA had \$1.35 billion of senior and subordinate lien PPRF bonds outstanding.